mesonbuild/meson/docs/markdown/Contributing.md

 to be run through the CI system.
 All submissions must pass a full CI test run before they are even considered for submission.

+## Acceptance and merging

+The kind of review and acceptance any merge proposal gets depends on the changes it contains.
+All pull requests must be reviewed and accepted by someone with commit rights who is not the original submitter.
+Merge requests can be roughly split into three different categories.

+The first one consists of MRs that only change the markdown documentation under `docs/markdown`.
+Anyone with access rights can push changes to these directly to master.
+For major changes it is still recommended to create a MR so other people can comment on it.

+The second group consists of merges that don't change any functionality, fixes to the CI system and bug fixes that have added regression tests (see below) and don't change existing functionality.
+Once successfully reviewed anyone with merge rights can merge these to master.

+The final kind of merges are those that add new functionality or change existing functionality in a backwards incompatible way.
+These require the approval of the project lead.

+In a simplified list form the split would look like the following:

+ - members with commit access can do:
+   - documentation changes (directly to master if warranted)
+   - bug fixes that don't change functionality
+   - refactorings
+   - new dependency types
+   - new tool support (e.g. a new Doxygen-kind of tool)
+   - support for new compilers to existing languages
+ - project leader decision is needed for:
+   - new modules
+   - new functions in the Meson language
+   - syntax changes for Meson files
+   - changes breaking backwards compatibility
+   - support for new languages

 ## Tests

 All new features must come with automatic tests that thoroughly prove